 Noah Gabriel Martin

-Noah Gabriel Martin is a visiting assistant professor of Philosophy in the Department of Humanities at LAU.
+Dr. Noah Gabriel Martin is a visiting assistant professor of philosophy in the Department of Humanities at LAU.

 His current research is on disagreement.
 He aims to explain the puzzle of how conflicting positions about the same thing are possible, as well as shed light on why tension between a common ground and controversy about it requires us to face the existence of other people and a world that must be shared with them.
 His research interests include phenomenology, social and political philosophy, social epistemology, deconstruction, aesthetics, and decolonialism.
 He is a regular speaker at Stand-Up Philosophy in London.